cityinspain/ui-material-components/packages/textfield/README.md

 [![GitHub forks](https://img.shields.io/github/forks/Akylas/nativescript-material-components.svg)](https://github.com/Akylas/nativescript-material-components/network)
 [![GitHub stars](https://img.shields.io/github/stars/Akylas/nativescript-material-components.svg)](https://github.com/Akylas/nativescript-material-components/stargazers)

+# NativeScript Material Text Field

 ## Installation

+###
-### Warning :warning: :warning:
+> #### :warning: Warning :warning:
-From 5.x using material component will break N tab component on iOS (which is bound to be removed).
+>From 5.x using material component will break N tab component on iOS (which is bound to be removed).
 This is needed to allow using the latest native iOS features.
 If needed you can use either [bottomnavigationbar](https://www.npmjs.com/package/nativescript-material-bottomnavigationbar) (this one is the best choice, closest to material design) or [tabs](https://www.npmjs.com/package/nativescript-material-tabs) (clone of N one, but with a little less features)

-For N 7.0
+**NativeScript 7.x**

-* `tns plugin add @nativescript-community/ui-material-textfield`
+`tns plugin add @nativescript-community/ui-material-textfield`

-For N 6.x
+**NativeScript 6.x**

-* `tns plugin add nativescript-material-textfield`
+`tns plugin add nativescript-material-textfield`

 If using ```tns-core-modules```
 * `tns plugin add nativescript-material-textfield@2.5.4`